intel/ledmon/README.md

 Run `./configure` with:
     `--enable-test` to enable building unit tests and adds a target for `make check`, requires `--enable-library`

+Run `./configure` with:
+    `--disable-doc` to disable building documentation.

 ## 3. Compiling the package

 -------------------------